Rivera-ai/.github/profile/README.md

 **🍿 Fun facts:**
 - We are a Latin American❕ initiative, to be more exact from El Salvador🧠.
 - We do most of the development and training on the PyTorch🐍 Lightning⚡️ platform due to lack of infrastructure and money ☠️ :b

-## The future of AI models will be Native Multimodal Models🧠👀, and the Zeus⚡️ family of models is our first effort to make that future a reality (Coming soon)🚀🛸

 ## ⚡️Web App that we have developed :b⚡️ : 💥[PodcastAI Studio](https://www.podcastai.tech/)☄️